 Many opossums are injured or killed on the roads, and if the opossum is a mother, she can have small baby opossums still alive in her pouch.
 Opossums are marsupials, and they have pouches like kangaroos.
 If you come across a dead or injured opossum, contact a wildlife rehabilitator, and take the opossum to him or her.

 What to do if you find a large injured wild animal

 As a general rule, a wild adult mammal who is not moving away from you is either ill or injured.
-Do not attempt to rescue large adult mammals by yourself.
+Do not attempt to rescue large adult mammals by yourself, even if you come across an animal caught in a trap.
 Contact a licensed wildlife rehabilitator.